Intervention/docs/image/v4/basics/error-handling.md

 #### DriverException

 This exception is thrown when the underlying image extension produces an error.
-It is divided into four subtypes, each dealing with a specific driver operation.
+It is divided into four sub-types, each dealing with a specific driver operation.

 - `Intervention\Image\Exceptions\AnalyzerException`
 - `Intervention\Image\Exceptions\ModifierException`